mrandybu/altrepo-server/README.en.md

 * leaf - show assembly dependency chain
 * deep - sets the sorting depth (ex.: deep=1 (also 2, 3))

+#### /repo_compare

+Returns a list of differences in the source package base of specified repositories.

+* assign1 * - name of repository
+* assing2 * - name of compared repository

 \* - require parameters

 ** - replacement require parameters